Skip to content

 What is the minimum age to have rhinoseptoplasty?

 I recommend that the surgery be performed after the completion of facial growth, which usually occurs around sixteen to seventeen years in girls and seventeen to eighteen years in boys.
-In cases of severe respiratory obstruction, isolated septoplasty may be indicated earlier, but aesthetic correction should wait for skeletal maturity.
+In cases of severe respiratory obstruction, isolated septoplasty may be recommended earlier, but aesthetic correction should wait for skeletal maturity.

 Can I have rhinoseptoplasty if I have had nose surgery before?